DIY Whitewash Dresser

 dresser before sanding and whitewashing

-Here’s what the dresser looked like when we bought it on Facebook marketplace.
+Above is what the dresser looked like when we bought it on Facebook marketplace.
 The previous owner removed most of the damaged veneer before she sold it to me.

 Click here to subscribe

 Thankfully I recently learned the easiest way to remove veneer from furniture, so I was able to easily finish removing the veneer on the top.
+I wanted a raw wood look for this dresser, basically exactly how it looked when I was done sanding.

 Supplies Used for This DIY Whitewash Dresser